 “I don’t understand your types.
-Then why do you stay with someone who doesn’t care nor can hear you?”
+Then why do you stay with someone who doesn’t care nor can sense you?”

-I can’t give him an answer.
 Why do I stay?
-Maybe because I retained some shred of hope, or because she’s all I have now.
+Maybe because I retained some shred of hope, or because Alazne’s all I have now.
 Hope of what?
 There’s nothing better coming.
 There can’t be.
 We can’t even look forward to the changes in our decaying bodies.
 And I have no clue if they ever recovered my corpse.

 “Sometimes… it gets too much,” escapes from my mouth.

-My friend stands up from the ruined sofa and walks out of the room once more.
+My friend stands up from the ruined sofa and wanders out of the room once more.
 I’ll give him some time to cool down.
-But I should have caught this guy on one of his silent days, because my anxiety isn’t decreasing, and the old weight, the black mass, is pulling me towards the ground.
+But I should have caught this guy on one of his silent days, because my anxiety remains strong, and the old weight, the black mass, is pulling me towards the ground.